 MAJOR INFORMATION

 Gerontology is the study of the process of human aging in all its aspects: physical, psychological, and social.
 In the School of Aging Studies, particular emphasis is placed on educating Gerontology students who, in their professional careers, will work to sustain or improve the quality of life of older people.
 Many of our graduates are employed in agencies providing services for older adults.
-For information about the interdisciplinary Ph.D., see the separate listing for Aging Studies Ph.D.
+For information about the interdisciplinary Ph.D., please see the separate listing for Aging Studies Ph.D.

-The School offers the M.A. in Gerontology, with either a thesis or non-thesis option.
-In addition to completing a required core curriculum, students may select gerontology courses suited to their particular career goals.
-These include courses focused on such diverse concentrations as research, program administration, direct service, and case management.
-While the M.A. program does not have separate tracks, students are advised to select courses in the concentration(s) that match their intended career.
-Students should meet with their advisors to select concentrations appropriate to their professional goals.
+The School offers the M.A. in Gerontology.
+Students are advised to meet with the Graduate Director to select courses appropriate to their professional goals.
 Internships are recommended and available for students who need practical experience in the field of aging.
 Students interested in internships should see the school’s internship director.

-Following completion of the necessary coursework there is a comprehensive examination designed to test the student’s knowledge of, and ability to integrate key concepts and information in the field of gerontology.
-This examination must be taken and passed by all students in the M.A. program.
-Students electing the thesis option must successfully pass an oral examination on the thesis.
+Following completion of the necessary coursework, students complete a capstone applied research project designed to integrate key knowledge, concepts, and information in the field of gerontology.
+This course must be taken and passed by all students in the M.A. program.
 There are no language requirements.

 ADMISSION INFORMATION